usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/FLIRCameraDriverPlugin/README.md

 > We only modify incoming detections that have incomplete/invalid heading/speed information.
 After testing we have found that occassionally, when a detected object stops, the FLIR Camera will continue to broadcast detections that **do not** include angle or heading but **do** include speed.
 This seems to be a bug that only occurs for stationary objects intermittently.
 To address this, when no angle is provided, we assume speed is 0.
 For tracebility we have added this status as well as a flag in each SensorDetectedObjectMessage which indicates whether we have modified the detection data from the source sensor at all.
 **Unique Pedestrian Detections**: A complete count of all pedestrian detections from all FLIR Camera connections that are unique.
 We evaluate this by comparing the incoming detection ids to the previously received ids.
 This is meant to be a rough estimate of all pedestrians detected by the FLIR Cameras connected.
 **Total Pedestrian Detections**: A complete count of all pedestrian detections from all FLIR Camera connections.
 This includes any detections that where dropped or modified.
+**Live number of currently detected pedestrians**: A current/live count of unique pedestrian detections from all FLIR Camera connections.

 ![alt text](docs/FLIRCameraDriverStatus.png)